lezardo/CustomDisplayStringEnhanced/help/Help_layout.md

 ### URL to the object Page :

-If you put <@ @>, only the part inside will be clickable on drive you to the objectPage
+If you put <@ @>, only the part inside will be clickable and drive you to the objectPage

 ### Diagram pop-out :

-If you put <#nameofthePopOut #>, this will create an icon, when clicking it will open the popOut
+If you put <#nameofthePopOut#>, this will create an icon, when clicking it will open the popOut If you put <#HTML#nameofthePopOut#>, this will create an html element, when clicking it will open the popOut
 ### Disable the automatic icon

 Go into src\cdsEnhanced.js